2017 Komandorski Islands earthquake

-On July 17 2017, an earthquake struck near the Komandorski Islands, east of the Kamchatka Peninsula in the Bering Sea at (23:34:13 UTC).
+On July 18, 2017, an earthquake struck near the Komandorski Islands, east of the Kamchatka Peninsula in the Bering Sea at 11:34 local time (23:34 UTC on July 17).
 Although there were no casualties from this earthquake, it was notable for a rare characteristic known as supershear, and is one of the few times a large supershear earthquake has been observed.
 It was preceded by a few foreshocks months earlier, and aftershocks that continued for nearly six months.